 The mountain paradise fondly known to Virginians as Shenandoah National Park, is situated high in the Blue Ridge Mountains where old stand of trees, craggy cliffs, and plenty wildlife make their home.

 Drive the park’s famous Skyline Drive, which takes you along the ridge line of the mountains, for unforgettable views.

 Fall brings beautiful leaf-peeping opportunities, while late spring and summer provide a welcome relief from the heat in the valleys and towns down below.

 And if Skyline Drive wasn’t enough for you, the world famous Blue Ridge Parkway even makes an appearance in the park!

 4. Everglades National Park

-We are talking about east coast national parks after all so how could we not mention this rare and ecologically precious national park.
+I am talking about east coast national parks after all so how could I not mention this rare and ecologically precious national park.